Araceligm90/reading-notes102/terminal.md

         /Aracelis-Air:~ araceligarcia$ pwd

-2. ls (list): this command will tell you what is in your current location.
+2. ls (list): this command will tell you the directories at your current location.
+However it will only show visible files.
 E.g.

          Aracelis-Air:~ araceligarcia$ ls